 Why ATA is in the Fight

-ATA is committed to leading an industry-wide effort to help put an end to human trafficking.
-Since 2012, ATA has encouraged and worked with its membership and organizations in the trucking industry to help combat human trafficking in the U.S.
+Human trafficking is modern day slavery and one of the worst human rights violations of our time.
+The American Trucking Associations is committed to leading an industry-wide effort to help put an end to these horrors.
+Since 2012, ATA has encouraged and worked with its membership and organizations in the trucking industry to combat this scourge.

 ATA encourages all trucking companies and organizations to:

-• Provide anti-human trafficking training programs for their drivers and professional staff.
+- Provide anti-human trafficking training programs for their drivers and professional staff.

 Our Work With Truckers Against Trafficking